We are OPEN!

 - There will not be any shared tables available on the pool deck.

 - The YWCA will limit lane use to one swimmer per lane when swim lanes are provided.
-When a swim coach is present coaching or overseeing a swim practice, swimmers per lane will be increased from one per lane to two.
+When a swim coach is present coaching or overseeing a swim practice, swimmers per lane will be increased from two per lane to four.
 Additionally, members of the same household will be allowed to share a lane.
 Social distancing must still be practiced to the extent possible within the swim lane.

 - The YWCA will mark off a six-foot perimeter around lifeguard chairs.